rgpass/rad-tech/README.md

 ## Improvements

+Given more time, I would improve this assignment by...

-- Handle error state
+- handling error state
-- Add pagination or infinite scrolling
+- adding pagination
-- Redo the designs to use auto-layout for much easier implementation
+- redoing the designs to use auto-layout for much easier implementation
-- Suggest for the columns to be in the same order to minimize complexity
+- restructuring the columns in the designs to be in the same order to minimize complexity
-- Suggest for designs in the future to use real data to remove ambiguity
+- replacing placeholder data in the designs with real data to remove ambiguity